Woman in serious condition after sinkhole opens under her feet

 "The cavity may have been forming for years.
 Once it is present it can be fenced off and made safe."

-Whakarewarewa Village general manager Mike Gibbons said the elderly woman slipped into a geothermal hole near the entrance to the tourist attraction and said she had suffered serious burn injuries.
+Whakarewarewa Village general manager Mike Gibbons said the elderly woman slipped into a geothermal hole near the entrance to the tourist attraction and suffered serious burn injuries.

 Her husband received moderate injuries trying to pull his wife from the hole, Gibbons said.